Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Keldysh resonant expansions

 \subsection{Keldysh asymptotic QNM resonant expansions}

-Let us apply the Keldysh construction of the resolvent to the wave problem, in Schr\"odinger form, defined in Eq. (\ref{e:wave_eq_1storder_u}), that we rewrite as
+Let us apply the Keldysh construction of the resolvent to the partial differential equation (PDE) wave problem in Schr\"odinger form, defined in Eq. (\ref{e:wave_eq_1storder_u}), that we rewrite as

-denoting by $\tau$ the time parameter (see next section) and using an appropriate norm $||\cdot||$ in the Banach space of initial data.
-Following closely~\cite{Gasperin:2021kfv}, we adopt a Laplace transform approach to solve (\ref{e:wave_eq_1storder_u_tau}).
+denoting by $\tau$ the hyperboloidal time parameter (cf. appendix \ref{a:Hyperboloidal approach} for a review of the hyperboloidal approach) and using an appropriate norm $||\cdot||$ in the Banach space of initial data.
+Following closely~\cite{Gasperin:2021kfv}, we apply a Laplace transform to solve (\ref{e:wave_eq_1storder_u_tau}).
 Considering $\mathrm{Re}(s)>0$